zf2helper/AliasHelper/README.md

 AliasHelper
 ===========

-Helps create aliases for entities

-# Simple module that creates alias from any text field of the entity. #
+ Simple module that creates alias from any text field of the entity.

 **How does it work:**